EndPointCorp/end-point-blog/2021/08/kubernetes.md

 $ microk8s dashboard-proxy
 ```

-That will start up a proxy that will allow is access into the dashboard.
+That will start up a proxy into the dashboard.
 The command will give you an URL and login token that you can use to access the dashboard.
 It results in an output like this:

 ```
 Checking if Dashboard is running.